This article contains:

 Marcus Aurelius was one of the most influential human beings in human history.
 He was the head of the Roman Empire for two decades, at a time when it was one of the largest and most influential civilizations the world had ever seen.
 And despite being an individual of limitless power - who could do whatever he pleased with impunity - emperor Aurelius ardently practiced and lived the Stoic philosophy.

 He wrote nightly in his journal about his struggles to live as a restrained, wise and virtuous human being.
-Later, he published his writing under the title Meditations which would become known as one of the most influential Stoic texts.
+He wrote them for himself entirely, later his writings were uncovered, collected, and published under the title Meditations.
+The collection is now recognized as one of the most influential Stoic texts.
 His writings are a direct look at the thoughts of a practicing Stoic, and he stands as an incredible example of how Stoic strategies can help individuals deal with stressful situations.

 Lucius Annaeus Seneca